MatBapst/IPA/README.md

 Install OpenNI2 wrapper for realsense as described in https://github.com/IntelRealSense/librealsense/tree/master/wrappers/openni2 (for human body tracking)

 With current gripper, set "pincer_height" property to 0.042 in ur_manipulation/urdf/egp50.urdf.xacro.
-Timeout in UR_driver set to 0.1 instead of 0.02.
+Timeout in Universal_Robots_ROS_Driver/ur_robot_driver/resources/ros_control.urscript Ln107 set to 0.1 instead of 0.02, in order to avoid TCP connection dropping because of non real-time system.

 To launch the workcell setup :
+- clone the above given repos.
 - build (catkin_make_isolated necessary) and source the repository
-- clone the above given repos.
 - roslaunch seher workcell_setup.launch

-To run the robot moving demonstration with speed reduction and stopping when approaching :
+To launch the robot moving demonstration with speed reduction and stopping when approaching :
-- rosrun seher move_robot
+- roslaunch seher move_robot

-Hint!! robot has to be in Remote Control mode.
+Hint!! robot has to be in Remote Control mode when launching the workcell setup.
 This must be activated from Teach Pendant.

-SIM BRANCH : working with a gazebo simulated ur5e robot for home setup.

-For the home setup :
+For the cloud/MSB part:

-both cameras are placed in parallel and separetad by 47 cm apporximately

-They visualize the scene at a depth of 1.5 m, the scene is cropped and voxelized.

-To launch the home setup :

--build and source the repository
-- roslaunch seher home_setup.launch to launch all the setup + moveit + distanceCalcualtion node

-Then to launch the robot moving node with distance monitoring :
-- rosrun seher move_sim_robot (in new terminal)
+- To send/receive data to/from the MSB: roslaunch seher MSB_data_sending.launch
+Hint: vfk_msb_client is required in workspace/src

+-To send the occupancy map and the robot positions to the MSB: roslaunch seher MSB_distance_calculation_sender

+-From a remote computer, to get the occupancy map and the robot positions from the MSB and to then send the minimal distance to the MSB: roslaunch seher MSB_distance_calculation_receiver
+And then, also run the distance computing node: rosrun seher distance_calculation